 Becoming a Single Mother by Choice of Twins

 It was my looming 40th birthday and hearing those words yet again from my doctor – “if you want children you had better hurry up” – that made it clear in my mind that I couldn’t play Russian roulette with my ticking biological clock any longer.
-So I booked an appointment with Fertility Associates to find out about sperm donation.
+Mr Right can come later – babies can’t.
+So I booked an appointment with a fertility clinic to find out about sperm donation.